Questions you should ask:

 The best attorneys are asked to participate on the faculty of drunk driving defense seminars for other lawyers.
 Others in the field generally recognize those who are asked back to speak again and again as leaders in the profession, a status not unrecognized by judges, prosecutors and police officers.

-The lawyers at Cowan Kirk Gaston are committed to contributing to the general improvement of the quality of representation in drunk driving cases and have made presentations on behalf of the Northwest College for DUI Defense, the Washington Association of Criminal Defense Lawyers, the University of Washington Law School Foundation, the Washington Foundation for Criminal Justice, the National Association of Criminal Defense Lawyers, the Washington State Trial Lawyers Association, the Washington State Bar Association, the Seattle-King County Bar Association, and the Washington State Traffic Safety Commission, as well as by seminars given to other lawyers by Cowan Kirk Gaston.
+The lawyers at Cowan Kirk Kattenhorn are committed to contributing to the general improvement of the quality of representation in drunk driving cases and have made presentations on behalf of the Northwest College for DUI Defense, the Washington Association of Criminal Defense Lawyers, the University of Washington Law School Foundation, the Washington Foundation for Criminal Justice, the National Association of Criminal Defense Lawyers, the Washington State Trial Lawyers Association, the Washington State Bar Association, the Seattle-King County Bar Association, and the Washington State Traffic Safety Commission, as well as by seminars given to other lawyers by Cowan Kirk Kattenhorn.

 All lawyers in the firm are members of the National College for DUI Defense, an organization dedicated to elevating the quality of DUI defense.